ewcloud/ewc-ansible-playbook-ipa-enroll-automation-via-morpheus/README.md

 ## Inputs
 > ⚠️ If set, the `update_morpheus_cypher` flag will trigger the creation/edition of secrets within Morpheus Cypher.
-To avoid unexpected behavior during IPA clients enrollment, ensure the values of all input secrets (i.e. those with `morpheus_cypher_` prefix) are set and match to the values currently store by the IPA server in your EWC environment.
+To avoid unexpected behavior during IPA clients enrollment, ensure the values of all input secrets (i.e. those with `morpheus_cypher_` prefix) are set and match to the values used during the initial IPA server configuration in your EWC environment.

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|----------|